warpyu/TechnicalCommunityContent/DevOps/DevOps/README.md

 # Community Content - DevOps #

+## Overview ##

+For general information about the fundamentals and value of DevOps, as well as getting started, please see the [Overview](../Overview.md).

 ## Session Content ##

 Each sub-folder provides content for one session.
 You may also see additional folders with materials that are shared between sessions.
 The sessions will refer to those folders.